Setup an Autopilot lab on MacOS

 3. After the installation completes, restart the virtual machine for the changes to take effect.

-If you want to check out a additional ressource with an more detailed wakthrogh you can visit the odds+endpoints blog from Nick Benton.
+If you want to check out an additional resource with a more detailed walkthrough you can visit the odds+endpoints blog from Nick Benton.